-I joined the National Council this year in the role of Treasurer and I am looking forward to the new learning this will bring.
+I joined the National Council in the role of Treasurer and I am looking forward to the new learning this will bring.

 I am also a Registered Nurse living in Nelson with my husband and 2 children and enjoy reading, walking and relaxing by the pool.

 I am new to Reflexology and the National Council this year.
 I have just graduated from the Canterbury School of Reflexology with Xanthe Ashton.

 I am in the process of setting up my business Soul Flex will be providing reflexology services in Woodend - North Canterbury and hopefully CBD Christchurch.

 Health is a very personal experience and we are all so different in the experiences we have with it.
 Within my business, I plan to use my own experiences and studies in complimentary therapies, health and human behaviour and most importantly reflexology to help people to realise that stress isn’t a way of living.